wxjiao/wxjiao.github.io/_pages/home.md

 1. How Far Are We on the Decision-Making of LLMs?
 Evaluating LLMs' Gaming Ability in Multi-Agent Environments.
 ICLR 2025.
 2. LogicAsker: Evaluating and Improving the Logical Reasoning Ability of Large Language Models.
 EMNLP 2024.
 3. Encouraging Divergent Thinking in Large Language Models through Multi-Agent Debate.
 EMNLP 2024.
+4. CoAct: A Global-Local Hierarchy for Autonomous Agent Collaboration.
+Preprint 2024.

 **LLM Safety**
 1. Refuse Whenever You Feel Unsafe: Improving Safety in LLMs via Decoupled Refusal Training.
 ACL 2025.